-The installation of retractable bollards will not remove the requirement to implement an approved TMP.
+The installation of manually retractable bollards will not remove the requirement to implement an approved TMP.
 Bollards may remove the need for "Road Closed" signs subject to approval of a traffic management plan by accredited Advanced Worksite Traffic Management.
-All other signage shown on the attached approved TMP for the Old Perth Road Markets, will still be required.
+All other signage shown on the attached approved TMP for the Old Perth Road Markets and Wonder Realm, will still be required.
 These signs include "Road Closed Ahead", "Local Traffic Only", "Detour", "No Right Turn", etc.